Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Background

-\begin{definition} [Rank invariant, \cite{carlsson2007theory, lesnick2015interactive}] Given an $n$-parameter persistence module $\mathsf{MP}$, the rank invariant of $\mathsf{MP}$ is defined as a function $rank(\mathsf{MP}) : \left\{ (s,t) \in \mathbb{R}^{n} \times \mathbb{R}^{n} : s \le t \right\} \rightarrow \mathbb{N}$, which maps $(s,t) \mapsto rank\left(\mathsf{MP}(s) \rightarrow \mathsf{MP}(t)\right)$. \end{definition} \end{subsection}
+\begin{definition} [Rank invariant, \cite{carlsson2007theory, lesnick2015interactive}] Given an $s$-parameter persistence module $\mathsf{MP}$, the rank invariant of $\mathsf{MP}$ is defined as a function $rank(\mathsf{MP}) : \left\{ (t_1,t_2) \in \mathbb{R}^{s} \times \mathbb{R}^{s} : t_1 < t_2 \right\} \rightarrow \mathbb{Z}_{\ge 0}$, which maps $(t_1,t_2) \mapsto rank\left(\mathsf{MP}(t_1) \rightarrow \mathsf{MP}(t_2)\right)$. \end{definition} \end{subsection}

 \begin{subsection}{Exact Multi-parameter Persistent Homology} Recall that the assumption of topological time-series analysis is that time-series data arises from a dynamical system.
-Therefore, it is natural to explore which properties of time-series data can be further analyzed for specific dynamical systems with more complex structures.
-A Hamiltonian dynamical system $(\mathcal{M}, \phi_H)$ is a special case of dynamical system in which the trajectory of the state is governed by the Hamiltonian equation.
+Therefore, it is natural to explore which properties of time-series data can be further analyzed for the specific dynamical system.
+A Hamiltonian dynamical system $(\mathcal{M}, \phi_H)$ is a special case of dynamical system in which the trajectory of the state is governed by the Hamilton's equations.
 Here, $\mathcal{M}$ is a symplectic manifold and $\phi_H : \mathcal{M} \rightarrow \mathcal{M}$ represents the trajectory, called a Hamiltonian diffeomorphism.
 EMPH considers the Liouville torus of time-series data under the Hamiltonian system of uncoupled one-dimensional harmonic oscillators.
 It involves constructing multi-parameter persistent homology for the Liouville torus via a multi-parameter sublevel filtration for each Fourier mode and extracting information through rays in the multi-parameter space.
-The EMPH consists of the following pipeline \cite{kim2022exact}:

 Unlike the traditional sliding window embedding method, this approach allows us to derive an exact barcode formula, providing calculable and interpretable inference of the given time-series data.